spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 5\. **Optional: Handle the "component does not exist" error**

-   If you encounter the `component does not exist` error when deploying to an SAP System (S/4 On-Premise or SAP BTP ABAP environment), add the following to your `manifest.json`:
+   If you encounter the error `component does not exist` when deploying to an SAP system (S/4 On-Premise or SAP BTP ABAP environment), add the following to your `manifest.json`:

 !!! warning "Resource Roots Path"
-       Ensure the `resourceRoots` path is correct, especially the lowercase format change since version 0.34.0.
+    Ensure the `resourceRoots` path is correct, especially considering the lowercase format change since version 0.34.0.

    ```json
    "sap.app": {